christopheradams/elixir_style_guide/README.md

 ### Syntax

-* Use parentheses when you have arguments, no parentheses when you don't.
+* Use parentheses when a `def` has arguments, and omit them when it doesn't.

   ```elixir
   # not preferred